federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 ### Phase 1: SLAM Testing

-- `test_slam.sh`
+Launcher: `test_slam.sh`
--

-A satisfactory output can be saved into the `map` folder from the main terminal.
+A satisfactory output can be saved into the `map` folder from the main terminal window (Y, y).

 __Figure 5: Environment Mapping__
 ![Mapping](./img/mov4.gif)